storyfeet/bob_cards_elm/rules.md

 The red stars on the *Score Board* have a number in them.
 That number is how many times to roll the *Bandit Dice*.

-Choose the Star in the section with the furthest forward Player Token, or Bandit Tracker.
+Choose the Star in the section with the furthest forward Meeple, or Bandit Tracker.

 Roll the Bandit Dice, that many times, and add a bandit to all tiles with the rolled number in the red star on the tile.